 In Bali you will drive on the left.
 If you wish to hire a car during your trip and drive it yourself, you must be over 18 years of age and must carry a valid International Driving License.

-Some foreigners drive motorcycles and cars without a valid International Driving License, and a small “donation” will probably get them out of trouble if they are caught driving without a valid license.
-BUT, in case of an unfortunate accident causing injury to a person, the foreigner will probably live a nightmare with the police, paying ridiculous amounts of money, fines, and probably spending a “paid holiday” in one of the worst jails in the world.
+Some foreigners drive motorcycles and cars without a valid International Driving License, and a small “donation” will probably get them out of trouble if they are caught driving without a valid license but, in case of an unfortunate accident causing injury to a person, the foreigner will probably live a nightmare with the police, paying ridiculous amounts of money, fines, and probably spending a “paid holiday” in one of the worst jails of the world.

 Because of this, if you don´t have an International License, we recommend you to hire a car with a driver and enjoy your holidays in peace.

 Every tourist in Bali must be registered at the local Police Station upon arrival.
 As soon as you arrive to the villa, our staff will ask for your passport to do the required registration.
-They will ask a small fee (less than 2 USD) to pay the Registration Fees.
-Next day, they will give your passport back.
+They will ask a small fee (around 2 USD) to pay the Registration Fees.
+Next day, after the registration is completed, the House Manager will give your passports back.

-Indonesia gives a very hard punishment to drug users and even death penalty to drug dealers.
+Indonesia gives a very harsh punishment to drug users and even death penalty to drug dealers.
 For your own sake, please, don't bring or use drugs in this country.